luxfi/docs/docs/tooling/cli-guides/validate-primary-network.md

 ---
 tags: [Tooling, Lux-CLI]
 description: This page demonstrates how to configure nodes to validate the Lux Primary Network.
-Validation via Lux-CLI is currently only supported on Fuji.
+Validation via Lux-CLI is currently only supported on Testnet.
 pagination_label: Configure Nodes to Validate the Primary Network with Lux-CLI
 sidebar_label: Validate the Primary Network
 sidebar_position: 4